-Bow Maker #5: The Bow Genius
+Bow Making Tool #5: The Bow Genius

-I don’t really know anything about the Bow Genius.
+Honestly, I don’t really know anything about the Bow Genius.
 It just reminds me of the thing that used to make hair rollers hot.

 The Bow Genius does have a benefit… it comes in a cool carrying case so all of your pegs stay together.
-From what I’ve been told by other bow makers, a downfall for this bow maker tool is this one is intimidating and takes some practice to learn.

-A quick patent search tells me that there are 21 other bow makers that I’ve never used or heard of… Time to go shopping y’all!
+A quick patent search tells me that there are 21 other bow makers that I’ve never used or heard of… Time to go shopping, y’all!

-Don’t be bullied into purchasing a product that doesn’t meet your needs.
+Don’t be bullied into purchasing a product that doesn’t meet your needs!

 Just pin this image on bow maker tools below to find the instructions later!